-If you receive any assistance from an organization outside of the College, this aid must be taken into consideration in calculating your financial aid award.
-For this reason, you are required to report such aid through use of the Outside Award Response Form.
-The treatment of outside aid depends on the source as outlined below.
+If you receive any assistance from an organization outside of the college, this aid must be taken into consideration in calculating your financial aid award.
+You are required to report all aid through with the Outside Award Response Form (PDF).

 Outside Aid Awarded on the Basis of Student Merit

 Smith College recognizes your achievement in being awarded merit-based aid.
 Outside aid based on student merit will first reduce or replace the self-help portion of your award (federal work study and federal subsidized loan).
 If the outside aid exceeds the total self-help portion of your award, we will allow the aid to go toward a one-time computer purchase or toward the cost of the on-campus health insurance plan.
 If you do not purchase or have already purchased a computer, and if you do not accept the on-campus health insurance plan, or if your merit aid exceeds these costs, merit aid will replace Smith grant on a dollar-for-dollar basis.

 Outside Aid Resources

 The outside aid resources listed below (click on link) are here for your convenience.
 Smith does not endorse a particular aid source.

 The Federal Student Aid Office is an office of the U.S. Department of Education.
 This website provides a free scholarship search.